akka/akka/akka-docs/rst/java/lambda-persistence.rst

 Persistent FSM
 ==============
-``AbstractPersistentFSMActor`` handles the incoming messages in an FSM like fashion.
+``AbstractPersistentFSM`` handles the incoming messages in an FSM like fashion.
 Its internal state is persisted as a sequence of changes, later referred to as domain events.
 Relationship between incoming messages, FSM's states and transitions, persistence of domain events is defined by a DSL.

 A Simple Example
 ----------------
-To demonstrate the features of the ``AbstractPersistentFSMActor``, consider an actor which represents a Web store customer.
+To demonstrate the features of the ``AbstractPersistentFSM``, consider an actor which represents a Web store customer.
 The contract of our "WebStoreCustomerFSMActor" is that it accepts the following commands:

-.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFsmActorTest.java#customer-commands
+.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-commands

 ``AddItem`` sent when the customer adds an item to a shopping cart ``Buy`` - when the customer finishes the purchase